Ty Cobb: Early years

-The following season, the Tigers finished ahead of the Chicago White Sox for the pennant.
-Cobb again won the batting title with a .324 average, but Detroit suffered another loss in the World Series.
+The following season, the Tigers finished one game ahead of the Chicago White Sox for the pennant.
+Cobb again won the batting title with a .324 average.
+In the World Series, he performed well, batting a team-high .368 and starring in a Game 3 win, but Detroit suffered another lopsided loss to the Cubs.
 In August 1908, Cobb married Charlotte ("Charlie") Marion Lombard, the daughter of prominent Augustan Roswell Lombard.
 In the offseason, the couple lived on her father's Augusta estate, The Oaks, until they moved into their own house on Williams Street in November 1913.

 The Tigers won the AL pennant again in 1909.
-During that World Series, Cobb's last, he stole home in the second game, igniting a three-run rally, but that was the high point for him, finishing with a lowly .231, as the Tigers lost to Honus Wagner and the powerful Pirates in seven games.
-Although he performed poorly in the postseason, he won the Triple Crown by hitting .377 with 107 RBI and nine home runs, all inside the park, thus becoming the only player of the modern era to lead his league in home runs in a season without hitting a ball over the fence.
+During the World Series, Cobb's last, he stole home in the second game, igniting a three-run rally, and also plated a team-high five RBIs for the series.
+Despite those highlights, he finished with a subpar .231 batting average, as the Tigers lost to Honus Wagner and the powerful Pittsburgh Pirates in seven games.
+Although the postseason was marred by another setback, he won the [Major League Baseball] Triple Crown that year by hitting .377 with 107 RBI and nine home runs, all inside the park, thus becoming the only player of the modern era to lead his league in home runs in a season without hitting a ball over the fence.

 In the same season, Charles M. Conlon snapped the famous photograph of a grimacing Cobb sliding into third base amid a cloud of dirt, which visually captured the grit and ferocity of his playing style.

 1910: Chalmers Award controversy

 Going into the final days of the 1910 season, Cobb had a .004 lead on Nap Lajoie for the American League batting title.
 The prize for the winner of the title was a Chalmers automobile.
 Cobb sat out the final two games to preserve his average.
-Lajoie hit safely eight times in a doubleheader but six of those hits were bunt singles.
+Lajoie hit safely eight times in a doubleheader, but six of those hits were bunt singles.
 Later it was rumored that the opposing manager had instructed his third baseman to play extra deep to allow Lajoie to win the batting race over the generally disliked Cobb.
-Although Cobb was credited with a higher batting average, it was later discovered in the 1970s that one game had been counted twice so that Cobb actually lost to Lajoie.
-As a result of the incident, AL president Ban Johnson was forced to arbitrate the situation.
+Still, at the end Cobb was credited with a barely higher average.
+In the resulting controversy, AL president Ban Johnson was forced to arbitrate the situation.
 He declared Cobb the rightful owner of the title, but car company president Hugh Chalmers chose to award one to both Cobb and Lajoie.
+(It was later found by a researcher in the 1970s that one Detroit game had apparently been counted twice, in which case if corrected Cobb actually lost to Lajoie.
+Major League Baseball nevertheless recognizes Cobb as the winner, with the original stats having been grandfathered in.)